drsusmitadas/mesalabs-day4-lab1/content/friday/_index.md

 # Asteroseismology in MESA

 In this series of labs, we will familiarise ourselves with `GYRE` --- a tool for computing the normal-mode frequencies of spherical stars.
-We have also prepared a brief primer on asteroseismology [here](img/index.pdf).
+This series of labs is mainly intended to teach you how to do asteroseismology using `MESA` —  not asteroseismology itself — but we have also prepared a brief primer on asteroseismology [here](img/index.pdf).

+Slides for the Friday labs can be found [here](slides).

 {{< cards >}}
  {{< card link="lab-1/" title="Lab 1: Installing and using GYRE" >}}